relevant-ai/RelevantCardsDocumentation/DOCS.md

 `<image>` is an optional URL to an image to be downloaded instantly and shared.

 `share` may also be used in method form on the `card` variable.
-This will result in a screenshot of the card being shared.
+This will result in a screenshot of the card being included in the items to be shared.
 For example;

 ```swift
 // ...